Johnny221B/diverse_flow/rebuttal.md

 | | 5.0 | **0.270** | **0.250** | 0.302 | **0.334** | 0.547 | 0.359 |
 | | 7.5 | **0.280** | **0.239** | **0.324** | 0.212 | **0.592** | **0.423** |

-> Weakness 4
+> Weakness 4 regarding "Mixed Performance" and "Class Subsets"

+We believe there may be a slight misunderstanding regarding our definition of a "set" and the aggregation protocol.
+We clarify these definitions below and provide additional experimental results on random concepts to demonstrate robustness.

+**1. Clarification on "Set-Level" Definition and Protocol** In our problem formulation, **"set-level diversity"** refers to the diversity within a batch of images generated for a single conditioning concept by varying the initial random seeds, rather than evaluating on subsets of different classes.
+* For each concept, we utilize 5 distinct synonymous prompts.
+For each prompt, we run multiple random seeds to generate a batch of images.
+* The metrics reported in Tables 1, 4, and 5 are calculated on the aggregated set of all images generated for that specific concept.
+Therefore, the variance reported in these tables already reflects the stability across different seeds and prompts for that class.

+**2. New Experiments: Random Concepts & Variance Analysis** To address the request for "expected diversity over random class subsets" and further prove robustness:
+*  We randomly selected 3 distinct concepts from COCO: **"Apple"**, **"Pizza"**, and **"Suitcase"**.
+We evaluated them using the same prompt.
+OSCAR consistently outperforms the strongest baseline in diversity metrics.

+* **Prompt-level Variance:** We have also included a detailed **Prompt-level analysis**.
+This reports the mean and variance of diversity metrics for individual prompts within the "truck" concept, confirming that our gains are statistically significant and not driven by outliers.
+* All results have been shown in Appendix B.

 > Question 1 – Wall-clock inference time, FLOPs, and role of Heun

-**Response.** Thank you for raising this point and for catching a possible source of confusion about Heun.
+Thank you for raising this point and for catching a possible source of confusion about Heun.

 1. **Clarifying the role of “Heun” in OSCAR.**
-   In our work, “Heun” refers to a **mathematical extrapolation scheme in feature space**, not to a separate pretrained network or a different sampler for the underlying FM backbone.
+   In our work, “Heun” refers to a **mathematical extrapolation scheme in feature space**, not to a separate pretrained model or a different sampler for the underlying FM backbone.
 Concretely, we use a Heun-style formula to predict the **final feature vector** from the current and initial feature vectors; this endpoint predictor is used only inside our diversity objective.
 All baselines and OSCAR share the **same FM backbone, the same NFE (30 steps), the same CFG (5.0), and the same particle count**.
 The extra Heun-based predictor in OSCAR reuses quantities already computed along the trajectory and adds only lightweight linear operations in feature space.
-It does **not** introduce additional neural network evaluations beyond those reflected in our FLOPs numbers, and it does **not** accelerate or change the base sampler dynamics for the baselines.
+It does not introduce additional neural network evaluations beyond those reflected in our FLOPs numbers, and it does not accelerate or change the base sampler dynamics for the baselines.

 2. **Measured computational cost.**
    To quantify the actual overhead of OSCAR relative to the baselines, we measure total FLOPs, wall-clock time per set, and peak VRAM under identical generation settings (NFE = 30, CFG = 5.0, batch size = 32, 512×512 resolution) on an NVIDIA A6000 GPU: